UofT-UTSC-CS-sandbox/final-term-project-first-year-veterans/README.md

 Students can find some information based on their interest in these four categories.

 # Motivation
-Recently year, Job marketing is not good.
-Students may need a reference to get a job.
-However, due to covid-19, people take a class through internet.
-People may not have a chance to make a friend from their class or even university.
-Therefore, this porject comes out with our mind.
-We want to provide a platform to student so that they can increase the amount of networking.
-Also, provide some help in terms of giving career suggestion, acadmic mentor advisor, and finding a team to do project.
+Recently, job marketing has not been good.
+Students may need a referral to get a job.
+However, due to COVID-19, people take classes through the Internet.
+People may have yet to make friends from their class or even university.
+Therefore, this project comes to mind.
+We want to provide a platform for students to increase their social networking.
+Also, help with career suggestions, academic mentor advisor, and finding a team to do the project.

 # Installation
 Currently, our produce is hold on the internet.